gr-yb/yugabyte-differential-backup/differential-backup.md

 *** -rw-r--r--  1 gr  staff   1.9K Sep 24 01:47 MANIFEST-000040
 ```

-### Eigth snapshot
+### Eigth snapshot directory

-The eigth snapshot copies the new XXX files and updatest the manifest.
+The eigth snapshot copies the '39' files off-cluster and adds the storage locations of files 36, 37, and 38 to the mainfest.

-All files from the YYY snapshot are also in this one.

 ```
 ./ebe990cd-c5f2-4d91-bedc-b3252a4f5a75: